- JACS paper on MnO2 surfaces

 - Chem Soc Review article on lithium and sodium battery materials.

 - Recent 'Profile' in RSC news.

 Saiful grew up in Crouch End, north London, and obtained his BSc and PhD degrees from University College London, completing his PhD in 1987 under Professor Richard Catlow FRS.
 He then held a postdoctoral fellowship at the Eastman Kodak Labs in Rochester, New York, USA, working on oxide superconductors.
 Saiful returned to the UK in 1990 to become Lecturer, then Reader, at the University of Surrey before joining the University of Bath in January 2006 as Professor of Computational Materials Chemistry.
 His research interests include computer modelling of new materials for lithium (and sodium) batteries and for solid oxide fuel cells.
-He is Fellow of the Royal Society of Chemistry and member of the British Humanist Association (BHA).
+He is a member of the Equality and Diversity Advisory Network committee of the Royal Society and a member of the British Humanist Association (BHA).